Lamb-shift-mediated energy transfer in open quantum batteries: Model and Theoretical Framework

 \section{Model and Theoretical Framework}

-As schematically illustrated in Fig.~\ref{model}, we consider an open quantum battery system comprising a \textit{charger} (subsystem $A$) and a \textit{battery} (subsystem $B$).
-Both components are modeled as quantum harmonic oscillators (QHOs) with eigenfrequencies $\omega_a$ and $\omega_b$, respectively \cite{PhysRevB.98.205423}.
-The charger is driven by an external laser field with amplitude $F$ and frequency $\omega_f$, while undergoing coherent energy transfer to the battery via a bilinear interaction with coupling strength $g$.
-Throughout this work, we set $\hbar = 1$.
-Under the dipole and rotating-wave approximations (RWA) \cite{LoudonLight,53-xqtv-qbyk}, the total system Hamiltonian reads
+As illustrated schematically in Fig.~\ref{model}, we consider an open quantum battery (QB) composed of a \textit{charger} ($A$) and a \textit{battery} ($B$), both modeled as quantum harmonic oscillators (QHOs) with eigenfreencies $\omega_a$ and $\omega_b$, respectively~\cite{PhysRevB.98.205423}.
+The charger is coherently driven by an external laser field of amplitude $F$ and frequency $\omega_f$, while transferring energy to the battery through a bilinear interaction with coupling strength $g$.
+Throughout this work, we set $\hbar=1$.
+Under the dipole and rotating-wave approximations (RWA)~\cite{LoudonLight,53-xqtv-qbyk}, the total Hamiltonian is